Jeremiah Chapter 18 Summary

 Discussion Questions for Jeremiah, Chapter 18

-2. What other Bible passages can you remind yourself of to trust God and His righteous judgement?
-How can you see God's love in His judgement?
+- What other Bible passages can you remind yourself of to trust God and His righteous judgment?
+How can you see God's love in His judgment?

-8. In the metaphor of the potter what is God seeking to create?
-How can this aim what we desire to be or to work towards?
+- In the metaphor of the potter, what is God seeking to create?
+How can this aim at what we desire to be or to work towards?
 What does this say about God's sovereign plan for our individual lives?

 Key Words/Phrase